 The LRTS, the Condensate Demineralizer System and the SGBDs flow into the Cooling Tower Blowdown (CTBD) for dilution.
-There is a flow element on the CTBD which suspends the release if the flow is less than the minimum 20,000 gpm required for dilution.
 Each of these release paths is also monitored by a radiation monitor.
 These monitors perform two main functions: to identify any unexpected radioactivity releases, and to ensure that the concentration limits of ODCM Control 1.2.1.1 are not exceeded.
 Each monitor has an alarm/trip setpoint which will alarm if the monitor's setpoint is exceeded.
 Alarm and trip functions are not provided by separate devices, therefore the alarm/trip setpoint is a single calculated value.
 The monitors on the Radwaste, Condensate Demineralizer, and SGBD systems will alarm and isolate any release which exceeds the alarm/trip setpoint.
 The TBS radiation monitor will alarm if the setpoint is exceeded, but this monitor does not have an isolation function.